Man held over alleged racial abuse of TV pundit Ashley Cole at FA Cup tie

 A 24-year-old is in custody on suspicion of a racially aggravated public order offence, Wiltshire Police said on Saturday.

-Cole, who played left-back for Arsenal and Chelsea during a lengthy top-flight career, was part of the ITV broadcast team when Swindon Town played Manchester City County Ground earlier this month.
+Cole, who played left-back for Arsenal and Chelsea during a lengthy top-flight career, was part of the ITV broadcast team when Swindon Town played Manchester City at the County Ground earlier this month.

 The incident reportedly occurred in the corner between the Town End and the Don Rogers stand, where the ITV punditry team was based.